ammarlakis/ammarlakis.com/src/articles/secrets-management.md

 ## Why Manage Secrets in Git?

-Traditionally, storing secrets in Git has been discouraged due to exposure risks—secrets in plain text could be inadvertently shared, cloned, or made public.
+Traditionally, storing secrets in Git has been discouraged due to exposure risks - secrets in plain text could be inadvertently shared, cloned, or made public.
 Many teams use dedicated secret management tools, such as Vault or cloud services like AWS Secrets Manager, or manage secrets as environment variables on deployment platforms.
 While effective, these solutions often introduce external dependencies, additional complexity, and may lack flexibility in meeting custom policy or team needs.

 With SOPS and automated workflows, securely managing secrets within Git is now practical and efficient.
 By storing encrypted secrets alongside deployment code, we leverage version control, auditability, and easy updates while avoiding the overhead of additional infrastructure components.